Wisconsin was admitted as the 30th state in the Union.

 A bust of Ojibwa or Chippewa leader Be sheekee (“Buffalo”), carved by Francis Vincenti, was “[p]urchased by the United States government with funds appropriated for the extension of the United States Capitol.”
-Be sheeke was chief of the La Pointe band of Ojibwa, located on Lake Superior in Wisconsin, and traveled to Washington, D.C., in 1852 and 1855 to discuss and sign treaties with the United States government.
+Be sheekee was chief of the La Pointe band of Ojibwa, and traveled to Washington, D.C., in 1852 and 1855 to discuss and sign treaties.

-The Senate elected Matthew H. Carpenter as its president pro tempore, a position to which he was elected again on March 26, 1873, December 11, 1873, and December 23, 1874.
-Born in Moretown, Vermont, but later of Milwaukee, Carpenter was described by one reporter as “the best speaker in the Senate at the present time.
-He speaks to his audience, and not to the Press; hence he never reads a speech.”
+The Senate elected Matthew H. Carpenter as its president pro tempore, a position to which he was elected again on three occasions.
+Born in Moretown, Vermont, but later of Milwaukee, Carpenter was described by one reporter as “the best speaker in the Senate at the present time.”
 Carpenter was an unsuccessful candidate for reelection in 1875 but served again in 1879 as Wisconsin’s Class 3 senator and died in office on February 24, 1881.

 John L. Mitchell of Milwaukee became Wisconsin’s first native-born United States senator.

-The Senate moved to accept a marble statue of French Jesuit missionary and explorer Jacques Marquette by Gaetano Trentanove for placement in Congress’s National Statuary Hall Collection.
-Because Marquette died long before Wisconsin’s admission to the Union and therefore never was a resident of the state, permission to commemorate him in Statuary Hall was established by a joint resolution of Congress in April 1893 allowed his commemoration him in Statuary Hall .
+The Senate moved to accept a marble statue of French Jesuit missionary and explorer Jacques Marquette by Gaetano Trentanove for placement in National Statuary Hall.
+Because Marquette died before Wisconsin’s admission to the Union and he therefore never resided in the state, a joint resolution of Congress in April 1893 allowed his commemoration him in Statuary Hall .

 Senator John C. Spooner became chair of the Committee on Rules (today's Committee on Rules and Administration), serving until 1907.
-Spooner, born in Lawrenceburg, Indiana, but later of Hudson and Madison, had previously served one term in the Senate (1885-1891) but was an unsuccessful candidate for reelection.
-Spooner returned to the Senate in 1897 and became one of the powerful “Senate Four”—along with Senators Orville H. Platt of New York, William B. Allison of Iowa, and Nelson W. Aldrich of Rhode Island—who dominated the chamber’s deliberations.
+Spooner had previously served one term in the Senate (1885-1891) but was an unsuccessful candidate for reelection.
+He returned to the Senate in 1897 and became one of the powerful “Senate Four”—along with Senators Orville H. Platt of New York, William B. Allison of Iowa, and Nelson W. Aldrich of Rhode Island—who dominated the chamber’s deliberations.